AlessandroChecco/pyspark-tutorial/README.md

 ```
 and `` q `` to exit.

-# Workflow for the student project
+# Workflow for the coursework
 I suggest to prototype the script locally on your computer first on a small sample of the dataset.
 When the script is ready you can exectute it on the cluster.

 ## Downloading files from HDFS
-Download the needed files (work only on few files locally) from http://bigdata1.sheffield.ac.uk:8888/filebrowser/
+Download the needed files (work only on few files locally) from http://bigdata1.sheffield.ac.uk:8888/filebrowser/ or from [here](https://drive.google.com/open?id=0B1ER4vgdNOvmdTZuSlIxUzBvWHM) if the cluster is down.

 ## Install pyspark locally